SBlair2020/NMR2Struct/README.md

 ## Usage info
 The following entry points are implemented:
 - `nmr_train`: Calls the main() method for training and requires a YAML config file input
+- `nmr_infer`: Calls the main() method for inference and requires a YAML config file input
 - `available_models` : Prints out a list of currently implemented models
 - `input_formats` : Prints out a list of implemented input formats for data
 - `target_formats` : Prints out a list of implemented target formats for data